-Inside this fascinating little boutique on one corner of Seminyak’s Jalan Petitenget, you’ll find tribal and ethnic styled jewellery pieces designed by Bali-based Kiwi, Rabia Bullough.
+Rabia Jewellery is a fascinating little boutique on one corner of Seminyak’s Jalan Petitenget, where you’ll find tribal and ethnic styled jewellery pieces designed by Bali-based Kiwi, Rabia Bullough.
 Think Borneo, with the tattooed tribal jungle women wearing unique golden lobe plugs or ‘tunnels’.

 There are pieces inspired by these styles in store with contemporary touches, from gold-plated teardrop-shaped lobe plugs with white topaz, to peculiar Chinese ear weights dotted with black resin.
-Minimalist selections include plain gold and brass plugs designed in hollow, star, lotus and hexagonal shapes.
+Minimalist selections at Rabia Jewellery include plain gold and brass plugs designed in hollow, star, lotus and hexagonal shapes.

 - Highlights Of Bali Full-Day Tour